pkivolowitz/asm_book/section_1/regs/ldr.md

 book is called NEON.

 The AARCH64 ISA includes an even more exotic means of performing mass calculation called SVE.
-We will probably never cover AVE as no generally available processor implements it.
+We will probably never cover SVE as no generally available processor implements it.
 This includes Apple Silicon.

 I wonder how sad this makes certain engineers at ARM.
 After all, imagine